ComputationalSociologyLab/ComputationalSociologyLab.github.io/presentation.md

 Every Thursday, we get together (mix of virtual and in person) for lab presentations (with food! sometimes).
 On a rotating basis, each member of the lab speaks and teaches about something they know or shares their work.
 Anything, really.
-Relevant and interesting topics, good skills to know, nice Python packages, princples, new findings and literature reviews... anything!
+Relevant and interesting topics, good skills to know, nice Python packages, CSS trends, new findings and literature reviews... anything!

 <!DOCTYPE html>
 <html lang="ko">